alvarorodriguez88/practice_Weather/README.md

 ## Functionality Summary

 This program's functionality revolves around recommending hotels based on the weather conditions desired by the user.
 It suggests, among the scope of hotels across the 8 Canary Islands, those that align with the user's request and displays the different options along with their respective prices, allowing the user to make a choice.

 The application will showcase a user interface where the user can input:
 - Check-in date
 - Check-out date
 - Weather condition

 Subsequently, the program will display a table listing hotels that have (at least on 1 of their 5 forecasted days) the specific weather condition desired by the user.
 This table will arrange hotels in ascending order of price.
+The initial check-in will be the next day we are checking the application, and the check-out will be 3 days later(maximum 4 days of estance), because of the prediction weather.

 >**NOTE**: The interface won’t display any content in the table if there's no available data or if the check-in and check-out dates are entered incorrectly.